marcos-abreu/gulp-bower-subset/README.md

 npm install --save-dev gulp-bower-subset
 ```

-Then, add it to your `Gulpfile.js`:
+Now you can use it on your project's `Gulpfile.js` to define your tasks:

 ```javascript
 var bower = require( 'gulp-bower-subset' );